Dax Riggs – “7 Songs for Spiders” review

 Keep up with @legendswill_never_die on Instagram & @LegendsllLiveOn on Twitter for the best music reviews weekly!

-Tha God Fahim – “Dump Gawd: Hyperbolic Time Chamber Rap” review
+Tha God Fahim – “Dump Gawd: Hyperbolic Time Chamber Rap 3” review

-Nicholas Craven back once again with Tha God Fahim for his 47th EP.
+Tha 70 Tape Legend himself Tha God Fahim getting back with Nicholas Craven for his 49th EP.
 Starting as an affiliate of Griselda Records as well as being 1/3 of the Dump Gawds alongside Mach-Hommy & Your Old Droog, we also can’t ignore the massive discography that he’s managed to build for himself, some of the standouts include Breaking Through tha Van Allen Belts & Dump Assassins.
-But dude has been on a CRAZY ass EP run in 2023 with the standouts being the Camoflauge Monk-produced Dark Shogunn Assassin, the Nature Sounds-backed Iron Bull & the Nicholas Craven-produced Dump Gawd: Shot Clock Kingseries, the Oh No-produced BerserkoDump Gawd: Rhyme Pays produced by Mike Shabb, Tha Supreme Hoarder of All Pristine WealthSupreme Dump Legend: Soul Cook Saga produced by Cookin’ Soul & more recently Machine Gun Vocabulary produced by Cartune Beatz.
-5 years since Tha Myth Who Never Quit, we got a 2nd AND a 3rd installment last month & they’re maintaining the dumpin’ with Dump Gawd: Hyperbolic Time Chamber Rap.
+That said: dude has been on a CRAZY ass run in 2023 with the standouts being the Camoflauge Monk-produced Dark Shogunn Assassin, the Nature Sounds-backed Iron Bull & the Nicholas Craven-produced Dump Gawd: Shot Clock King series, the Oh No-produced BerserkoDump Gawd: Rhyme Pays produced by Mike Shabb, Tha Supreme Hoarder of All Pristine WealthSupreme Dump Legend: Soul Cook Saga produced by Cookin’ Soul & Machine Gun Vocabulary produced by Cartune Beatz.
+We got a 2nd AND a 3rd installment of Tha Myth Who Never Quit couple months ago but coming off Dump Gawd: Hyperbolic Time Chamber Rap & the sequel, it’s time to close out the trilogy.

 Score: 4.5/5